omicscodeathon/tgr5t2d/README.md

 2. Screen the COC
 3. Identify lead compounds that could serve as potential drugs; this will be achieved by carrying out molecular docking to determine the binding affinity of the compound(s) to the target protein.
 4. Determine the stability of the binding of the compound(s) to TGR5, through Molecular Dynamics Simulations

-## *Data
-The data that was used for machine learning modelling in this study was obtained from (https://www.ebi.ac.uk/chembl/g/#search_results/all/query=TGR5).
-The training dataset used in the study is in (https://www.ebi.ac.uk/chembl/g/#search_results/targets/query=tgr5%0A)

 ## *Methods